-The fact that the Colorado School of Mines is ranked fourth on the national College ROI Report is reason enough for it to appear at the top of our list of best value public schools.
-CSM alumni report a median return of investment of $831,000 without financial aid.
-With it, that figure soars to $866,200.
-Located in Golden, Colorado, CSM has a student population of around 5,600 and is split into three colleges: The College of Earth Resource Sciences and Engineering, the College of Applied Science and Engineering and the College of Engineering and Computational Sciences.
-Ranked 38th on U.S. News and World Report's list of the Top Public Schools, CSM specializes in conferring degrees in engineering and the applied sciences and is a worthwhile option for students who’d like to attend a public school offering an exceptional return on their investment.
+Located in Golden, Colorado, the Colorado School of Mines (CSM) has a student population of around 5,600 and is split into three colleges: The College of Earth Resource Sciences and Engineering, the College of Applied Science and Engineering and the College of Engineering and Computational Sciences.
+CSM specializes in conferring degrees in engineering and the applied sciences and is a worthwhile option for students who’d like to attend a public school offering an exceptional return on their investment.

 With its location in the heart of downtown Atlanta, the Georgia Institute of Technology, or Georgia Tech, is a fun and exciting place to attend school.
-Ranked eighth on the national 20 Year Net ROI list, the public university is located on a 400-acre campus and boasts a student population of around 23,100 students.
-Those who have graduated from one of GT's six colleges report a median return of investment of $796,300 in the 20 years following graduation, and that figure increases to $835,300 with financial aid.
+The public university is located on a 400-acre campus and boasts a student population of around 23,100 students.
 Of the many prominent alumni from the school, former U.S. President Jimmy Carter is undoubtedly the most noteworthy.

 The University of California, Berkeley, is more often than not a high-ranking school on our College ROI list.
 The Golden Bears are the crown jewel for California’s excellent public school system, and most Cal students can look forward to an excellent return on investment from their choice of school.